These books explained Judaism to me, helped me with my conversion decision, and continue my development as a Jewish adult.

-As A Driven Leaf by Milton Steinberg - Excellent historical fiction set in the Hellenistic Period (1st-2nd centuries CE) that deals with the conflicts between logic and religion, doubt and faith.
+As A Driven Leaf by Milton Steinberg - An excellent piece of historical fiction set in the Hellenistic Period (1st-2nd centuries CE) that deals with the conflicts between logic and religion, doubt and faith.

 Doing Jewish Theology by Rabbi Neil Gillman - Rabbi Gillman covers some extremely interesting topics, including the Torah, halakhah, and chaos.
 Read my full review.

 To Be a Jew by Rabbi Hayim Halevy Donin - You probably don't need to know how to kasher your own meat, but the chapter is a fascinating read anyway.
-Besides that, Donin covers every other topic you could possibly want to know about from the traditional Orthodox perspective, in a way that makes it accessible to people not coming from that perspective.
+Besides that, Donin covers every other topic you could possibly want to know from a traditional Orthodox perspective, in a way that makes it accessible to people not coming from that world.
 It offers great explanations of Jewish tradition.